Laser diode has no output; disc not read at all.

 4 repair logs

-This one threw everything at me: 3D printed gears, a dead laser, a Discman sacrifice and a spindle height mystery, before a full recap finally brought it home.
+This NEC PC Engine CD-ROM² threw everything at me: 3D printed gears, a dead laser, a Discman sacrifice and a spindle height mystery, before a full recap finally brought it home.
 Worth every frustrating hour of it.

-A second Mega-CD model 1, acquired after my first one died.
-Probably the fault of the non-OEM optical pickup I'd put in the original.
+Second Sega Mega-CD Model 1, acquired after my first one died (probably the fault of a non-OEM optical pickup I'd put in the original).

-This is the unit whose laser went to save its sibling.
+This is the Panasonic FZ-1 3DO whose laser went to save its sibling.
 With the drive dead anyway, a full recap and an ODE installation was the logical conclusion.

-The PSU repairs required bridging badly damaged traces, and a missed ceramic cap connection sent the console into a reboot loop.
+PSU repairs on this Panasonic FZ-1 3DO required bridging badly damaged traces, and a missed ceramic cap connection sent the console into a reboot loop.
 Sourcing a replacement laser meant buying a whole other console, but it runs now, and has since gained an ODE with SD card access through the AV expansion bay.